How do I detect and release locks in Amazon Redshift?

 The output looks similar to:

 txn_owner | txn_db | xid | pid | txn_start | lock_mode | table_id | tablename | granted | blocking_pid | txn_duration | ----------+--------+---------+-------+----------------------------+---------------------+----------+-----------+---------+--------------+-----------------------------+ usr1 | db1 | 5559898 | 19813 | 2018-06-30 10:51:57.485722 | AccessExclusiveLock | 351959 | lineorder | t | | 0 days 0 hrs 0 mins 52 secs | usr1 | db1 | 5559927 | 20450 | 2018-06-30 10:52:19.761199 | AccessShareLock | 351959 | lineorder | f | 19813 | 0 days 0 hrs 0 mins 30 secs | usr1 | db1 | 5559898 | 19813 | 2018-06-30 10:51:57.485722 | AccessShareLock | 351959 | lineorder | t | | 0 days 0 hrs 0 mins 52 secs |

-If the result in the granted column is f (false), it means that a transaction in another session is holding the lock.
+If the result in the granted column is f (false), then a transaction in another session is holding the lock.
 The blocking_pid column shows the process ID of the session that's holding the lock.
 In this example, PID 19813 is holding the lock.

 To release a lock, wait for the transaction that's holding the lock to finish.
 You can also manually terminate the session by running the following command:

 Terminating a PID rolls back all running transactions and releases all locks in the session.
-The locks are then claimed by the other transactions that are waiting to execute.
+The locks are then claimed by the other transactions that are waiting to acquire the lock.